Do Remote Jobs Offer Benefits? Complete Guide to Health Insurance, 401(k) & Stipends (2026)

 Digital illustration of a cozy retro home office with a prominent title about remote jobs.

 This guide covers every major benefit category available in remote positions, backed by 2026 data, and explains what to look for, what to negotiate, and which companies lead on benefits.
-For a detailed look at salary differences between remote and office positions, see our industry-by-industry comparison.
-Before choosing a role, see our guide to the best remote job opportunities for salary data and demand trends in 2026.
+For salary differences by industry, see whether remote jobs pay more.
+For demand trends, see the best remote job opportunities guide.

 • Health, dental, and vision coverage — and how remote plans differ from in-office.